 One way I’ve found to keep the personas in the teams’ and clients’ minds is to keep them alive with small details.
 Try to think of ways to make them memorable.
 When working on a fun campaign for a charity client recently we decided all our personas would dress up as Spice Girls, and we kept referring to them as Tina/AKA Ginger Spice.
 Funny names, goofy pictures – even when the schedule is tight and the client is applying pressure, it will make the team smile.

 “Research is out of scope”.
-When working with small budgets, or when you don’t have the time to do extensive user research, this key part of the process, getting to learn your users’ needs and pain points, needs to be very quick and efficient.
+When working with small budgets, or when you don’t have the time to do extensive user research, this key part of the process, getting to learn your audiences’ needs and pain points, needs to be very quick and efficient.
 But you shouldn’t forget your personas.
 Make the best of what you have to keep them in the process:

 - Use a mixture of different kinds of user research, even if they’re done quickly.
 Start with ‘pen portraits’ and validate later.

 - Make personas and keep referring to them as you construct user journeys